celenityy/better-brave-ios/README.md

 **NOTE:** This is specifically tailored for Brave on iOS.
 For Desktop, see [here](https://codeberg.org/Magnesium1062/better-brave), and for Android, see [here](https://codeberg.org/Magnesium1062/better-brave-android).

+**NOTE:** This project can be found on both [Codeberg](https://codeberg.org/Magnesium1062/better-brave-ios), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/Retold3202/better-brave-ios).

 # Shields & Privacy

 **Trackers & Ads Blocking** -> `Aggressive`